galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 >
 {: .tip}

-Measuring the error rate of your sequences is something you can only do if you have co-sequenced a mock community, that is, a sample of which you know the exact composition.
-This is something we include for every 95 samples we sequence.
-You should too because it will help you gauge your error rates and allow you to see how well your curation is going, and whether something is wrong with your sequencing setup.
+The following step is only possible if you have co-sequenced a mock community with your samples.
+A mock community is a sample of which you know the exact composition.
+This is something we recommend you to do, because it will give you an idea of how accurate your sequencing and analysis protocol is.

 > ### {% icon tip %} Background: Mock communities
 >